oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ManagedDatabase resources in Oracle Cloud Infrastructure
 - Gets the Managed Database for a specific ID or the list of Managed Databases in a specific compartment.
-Managed Databases can also be filtered based on the name parameter.
+Managed Databases can be filtered based on the name parameter.
 Only one of the parameters, ID or name should be provided.
-If none of these parameters is provided, all the Managed Databases in the compartment are listed.
+If neither of these parameters is provided, all the Managed Databases in the compartment are listed.
+Managed Databases can also be filtered based on the deployment type and management option.
+If the deployment type is not specified or if it is `ONPREMISE`, then the management option is not considered and Managed Databases with `ADVANCED` management option are listed.
 - If *managed_database_id* is specified, the details of a single ManagedDatabase will be returned.